khonakdarigit/DapperWithDotNetCoreWebAPI/README.md

 # Dapper Practice With .NetCore WebAPI

-we have 2 entity Company,Employee with One to Many relation
+We have 2 entity Company,Employee with One to Many relation

 Dapper Practice